-Given the race to hire the most talented of IT staff, candidates applying for IT roles need to ensure they do themselves justice by standing out at an interview.
+The competition is on, to hire the most talented IT staff.
+Candidates applying for IT roles need to ensure they do themselves justice by standing out at an interview.

-If you’ve got an interview lined up for an IT role, take a look at the following tips on how to perform at your best during an interview for an IT position.
+So, you have an interview lined up for an IT role?
+No worries!
+Take a look at the following tips on how to perform at your best when the pressure is on.

 An impressive trait of an IT candidate is knowing which professional direction they are heading in.
 During an interview for an IT job, make your professional objectives clear to the interviewer.

 Articulate how the position will help you reach your career aspirations.
 This will settle two things in the hiring manager’s mind.
 Firstly, they will be satisfied that the role is right for you.
 Secondly, it provides them with the reassurance that this role offers the career progression you are looking for.

 Sell Yourself and Your IT Talents

 The last thing you want is to come over as brazen or egocentric in an interview.
 That said, you do need to essentially sell yourself and your IT talents.
 It sounds like a hard balance to strike doesn’t it?
 Don’t worry, it’s easier than it seems.
 As long as you have carefully considered answers prepared in advance.